factcast/factcast/factcast-site/documentation/content/factus/snapshot-projections.md

 ```java
 UserNames currentUserNames = factus.fetch(UserNames.class);
 ```
-Easy uh?
+Easy, uh?
 As the instance is created from either a Snapshot or the class, the instance is private to the caller here.
-This is the reason, why there is no ConcurrentHashMap or any other kind of synchronization necessary within `UserNames`.
+This is the reason why there is no ConcurrentHashMap or any other kind of synchronization necessary within `UserNames`.